groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 - No unverified file is visible in the sensitive zone.
 The file systems of the two machines of the DSAS are seperate
 - The verifications are performed by the DSAS before files are made available in the sensitive zone.
-These verifications are for the moment limited to verifications of the integrity, but in the future could include an anti-virus
+These verifications always include a signature and integrity check, which can be completed by an anti-virus control.
 - The maintenance of the security of the DSAS must be assured.
 This means that all of the software elements exposed to an attack must be known, their vulnerabilities monitored and the means to protect against these vulnerabilites in place.